 - Every column in the derived table must have a name.
 Unnamed expressions like constants should be added with an alias or the column list should be used. - The number of columns in the column list should be the same as the number of columns from the query expression. - The optimizer can handle a derived table very efficiently.
-However, if the derived table is involved in an inner join and contains a subquery, then no join order can be made.
+However, if the derived table is involved in an inner join and contains a subquery, then no join order can be established and performance will suffer.